Jorge36/HttpJettyServer/README.md

 # HttpJettyServer
-Http Server using Jetty 12
+Http Server using Jetty 12 which exposes two endpoints /status and /task.